liferay/liferay-docs/developer/frameworks/articles/content-publication-management/export-import/05-using-the-export-import-lifecycle-listener-framework.markdown

+---
+header-id: using-the-export-import-lifecycle-listener-framework
+---

-# Using the Export/Import Lifecycle Listener Framework [](id=using-the-export-import-lifecycle-listener-framework)
+# Using the Export/Import Lifecycle Listener Framework

 In this tutorial, you'll learn how to use the `ExportImportLifecycleListener` framework to listen for processes/events during the staging and export/import